These are FAQs about high school and college.

 I am assuming you are interested in learning a lot of math eventually (rather than, say, learning math for the sake of physics / engineering / etc., which is fine, but then this advice is not for you).
 In that case, I think both linear algebra (as it is usually taught) and multivariable calculus are significantly overrated for people who (a) know how proofs work, and (b) want to pursue higher math.

 Linear algebra is useful, but when taught as a standalone class, you will mostly be doing manipulations with matrices.
-It’s not a bad thing but I think it’s not something that needs to take one whole semester if you’re going to eventually redo the whole thing abstractly with $k$-modules anyways.
+It’s not a bad thing, but I think it’s not something that needs to take one whole semester if you’re going to eventually redo the whole thing abstractly with $k$-modules anyway.
 I would rather spend the semester learning abstract algebra as a whole (which includes the abstract treatment of vector spaces), which is the language required to do anything algebraic.
 Many higher level courses are going to assume you know what a domain is, an ideal is, etc. and you would like to learn this as soon as possible.

-Multivariable calculus and ordinary/partial differential equations is a bit of a dead end, in my opinion, unless you are interested in these sort of topics for their own sake (in which case you should just learn them, not let random strangers on the Internet tell you what to do).
+Multivariable calculus and ordinary/partial differential equations is a bit of a dead end, in my opinion, unless you are interested in these topics for their own sake (in which case you should just learn them, not let random strangers on the Internet tell you what to do).
 Real and complex analysis, together with enough point-set/metric topology to go with them, are more valuable as core material: many higher level courses are going to assume you know what a compact set is, a real manifold is, etc. and you would like to learn this as soon as possible.

 I think the reason that linalg/multivar are so popular is that you don’t need to understand proofs to take these classes, so they appeal to a broad audience.
 But if you do understand how to read and write proofs, you are quite lucky, and you have some better options available to you for where to explore next.